|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 The Temporal Bone Laboratory is an important aspect of Otolaryngology Training.
 Continuous education in the intricacies of temporal bone anatomy and surgical technique is extremely important in the practice of otology.
-A fully equipped laboratory is maintained on the campus of Long Island College Hospital.
+A fully equipped laboratory is maintained on the campus of UHB at Long Island College Hospital.
 It is equipped with 8 workstations containing microdissection instruments, microscopes and drills for detailed study of temporal bone anatomy.
 An additional instructor’s station equipped with video camera, classroom video monitors for demonstration or video review, and other teaching tools (charts, dissection manuals and models) enhances the educational experience.

 Resident education as well as post-graduate courses, take place on a regular basis.
 Comprehensive study of anatomy and surgical technique is guided by several otologic surgeons and covers labyrinthine procedures and skull base techniques.
 The laboratory is available to all members of the department for independent study.
 Our residents and attendings are encouraged to utilize the laboratory as the need arises.

 The department has an extensive conference program that attempts to cover all aspects of contemporary otolaryngology-head and neck surgery in a setting that encourages vigorous discussions in a supportive environment.